crabmusket/thesis/report/summaries.md

  * When minimizing power consumption, prediction horizon had no effect due to sampling time (1h) being much longer than dynamics (~5min).
  * Milliseconds to solve MPC problem.

+## Cao14

+### Intro and design

+ * Not so much research focused on replacing existing systems with SHWS.
+ * Hot water _consumption_ is "high quantity but low quality" (like solar energy).
+ * Differential temperature controllers used to circulate water in the collectors.

+### Economics

+ * System lifetime designed to be 20 years.
+ * Considered cash inflow from carbon credits.
+ * Analysed in terms of PTDA: practical to designed area, i.e. the difference in collector area from the system design to the actual installation.
+ * With a PTDA of 1.0, the payback time was 7.4 years.
+ * Over 20 years, _total_ investment in the solar system was less than the _initial_ investment in the GGS.